devonjones/imbackup/README.markdown

     server: [address of imap host]
     port: [imap server's port] [optional, default 143, 993 if ssl = true]
     ssl: [true or false] [optional, default false]
+    folder: [name of the folder on the server to store messages] [optional, default imbackup]

 Run imbackup: